derricknguyen12/leagueoflegendsbanrates/README.md

   frameborder="0"
 ></iframe>

 This bar chart shows the number of times each champion has been banned.
+Camillie, Taliyah, and Zoe are the most frequently banned champions, with each over 2000 games in which they were banned.

 ### Bivariate Analysis

-We permformed bivariate analysis on the pick rate, ban rate, and win rate of the champions in the dataset to visualize.
+We permformed bivariate analysis on the pick counts, ban counts, and win rate of the champions in the dataset to visualize in the form a scatter plot.

 <iframe
   src="assets/Pick_vs_Ban_vs_Win_Rate.html"